voxpupuli/puppetboard/README.rst

 Puppetboard relies on the `pypuppetdb`_ library to fetch data from PuppetDB and is built with the help of the `Flask`_ microframework.

+As of version 0.1.0 and higher, Puppetboard **requires** PuppetDB 3.

 .. _pypuppetdb: https://pypi.python.org/pypi/pypuppetdb
 .. _PuppetDB: http://docs.puppetlabs.com/puppetdb/latest/index.html
 .. _Puppet Dashboard: http://docs.puppetlabs.com/dashboard/